mp6867a/StarCraft568/README.md

 This is a project for our AI class; our goal is to run a starcraft AI capable of executing basic strategies.

 ## Goal

-Defeat the enemy as quickly as possible, while avoiding destruction ourselves.
+Defeat the enemy as quickly as possible, while avoiding self-destruction.
+Also known as crushing any bot that challenges our authority.

 ## API Reference
 We used the Java interface version to implement our bot, JNIBWAPI (  Java interface for the Brood War API), please refer to https://github.com/JNIBWAPI/JNIBWAPI/wiki

 ## Instructions